The Sensor City facilitated collaborative projects will form part of course module content

 “The resulting placements will not only give our students experience of working with a well-respected and forward thinking global business, but offer practical situations in which to apply the knowledge gained during the academic elements of their modules.”

 Professor Alan Marshall, Head of Electrical Engineering & Electronics at the University of Liverpool, said: “This is an extremely valuable opportunity for our students to work on finding solutions to real world problems that can make large scale impact.

 “Aligning our ‘grand challenges’ and course content with Unilever’s autonomous systems, robotics and IoT focused projects, will provide a unique opportunity for different year groups to work together, utilising their different skill sets and levels of experience to maximum effect.”

 It is anticipated that some integrated course projects may lead to paid summer internships and year in industry placement opportunities for local students, further enhancing their industrial experience and onward employability.

-As part of their two-year Corporate Membership with Sensor City, Unilever are aiming to drive innovation within Liverpool City Region.
-This latest route to collaboration with Sensor City’s partner universities will benefit the region’s talent base, as well as strengthening the long-term relationship between industry and academia.
+Unilever’s two-year Corporate Membership with Sensor City is one of the company’s initiatives to drive innovation within Liverpool City Region.
+This latest route to collaboration with Sensor City’s partner universities will benefit the region’s talent base, as well as further strengthening the long-term relationship between industry and academia.